 Creating Drought-Tolerant Lawns

-There are a few strategies you can employ to toughen up your yard for a drought, including changing up your watering routine, your mowing habits and even reducing the amount of lawn you have.
+There are a few strategies you can employ to toughen up your yard for a drought, including changing up your watering routine and your mowing habits and even reducing the amount of lawn you have.

 In most cases, lawns require about 1 inch of water a week, including rainfall.
-Break that up into two sessions of about 1/2 inch each.
-About half of the water used on landscapes never makes it to the root level.
-It's wasted through evaporation, runoff and being blown off course by the wind.
 To cut down on evaporation losses, water in the early morning before it gets too hot.
 Sprinklers are more efficient than handheld hoses as long as the sprinklers are not watering the sidewalk or the driveway.
 Sprinkler systems can be connected to timers, and some can be connected to moisture sensors in the soil.
 Proper watering techniques can help make the lawn more drought tolerant.

 When it comes to routine lawn care, be sure to cut the grass to the correct height using sharp mower blades.
-Many people scalp the lawn during the summer, which can lead to browning and increased weed growth, but tall grass blades have long roots that reach deep into the ground.
-Deeper roots are better able to reach moisture during a drought.
+Many people scalp the lawn during the summer to reduce their frequency of mowing in hot weather, but this can lead to browning and increased weed growth.
 Apply fertilizer and overseed the lawn during the fall for cool-season grasses — those grown in temperate climates.
 Take those lawn care steps in the winter for warm-season grasses grown in warmer areas.
 If possible, overseed with drought-tolerant grass varieties.

 Lastly, lawns can be thirsty, and they are often damaged more by drought than other plants.
 One strategy to combat drought is to reduce the size of the lawn by planting drought-tolerant plants in its place.
 There are a number of waterwise shrubs and perennials that can spruce up the landscape while reducing water demand.